A/B testing has become a great method to figure out the effectiveness of marketing strategies.

-You can use it to test everything from subject lines, body copies, landing pages, to search ads.
-The goal is to take all the elements from your messages that generates the best responses from your prospects and combine them to make them more profitable.
+You can use it to test everything from subject lines, body copies, landing pages, search ads... the list goes on and on.
+The goal is to take all the pieces of your messaging that elicits the best response(s) and combine them to supercharge your outreach strategy.

-Optimize Your Message
+Optimize Your Messaging

 - Did I catch you at an OK time?